dtrckd/pymake/README.md

 * Models and workflows for Machine Learning experiments, as a **framework**.

 <!-- Build Powerfull CLI | Create Beautiful UI | Browse your Experiments  -->
+This repo contains two main directories:

+* pymake/ -- Code source of pymake
+* repo/ -- Poc project that are structured with pymake

 # Table of Contents
 1. [Features](#1)